ElanDeyan/state_invariant_checker/README.md

 ### Behavior

 During the build process, if in debug mode, the widget iterates over the provided invariants and asserts each one.

-The check leverages pattern matching to provide a helpful error message if an invariant is violated.
-Contributing
+## Contributing

 Contributions are welcome!
 If you have suggestions or improvements, please open an issue or submit a pull request.

 ## Acknowledgements

-ChatGPT: Special thanks to ChatGPT for the guidance on how to run functions before every build.
-Its assistance helped refine the implementation and documentation of this package.
+ChatGPT: Special thanks to ChatGPT for the guidance on how to run functions at the start of every build.
+Its assistance also helped refine the implementation and documentation of this package.

 ## License